 Come to Poldark Country

-If you've been swept up in the compelling new BBC adaptation of the Poldark Saga, you can follow in its brooding hero's footsteps and visit many of the locations which feature in the series.
+If you've been swept up in the compelling BBC adaptation of the Poldark Saga, you can follow in its brooding hero's footsteps and visit many of the locations which feature in the series.
 Gunwalloe Church Cove was the setting for a moon-lit wrecking scene.
 Spectacular Kynance Cove provides a dramatic backdrop in series two, and the iconic Botallack mine engine houses are less than an hour's drive away.
 You might also recognise the wave-battered harbour of Mullion Cove and Dr Dwight Enys' clifftop cottage at Gunwalloe Fishing Cove.